Neamur/pdf-shenanigans/readme.md

 - thus right now when you select all pages, it applies that settings to all the selected pdfs.
 - update: [29/05/2024] gives the user to select "extraction method" after the user enters "No" for "same settings"
 - update: [29/05/2024] just converted to exe with `pyinstaller`.
+- update: [04/05/2025] so the compile cli command needs --collect-all readchar for the program to properly compile in linux for the merger script. the collect all command is to copy the metadata properly.

 ### Test Cases
 - [X] 1 PDF
     - [X] all_pages()